← All varieties

 Lyman's Large Summer

-A large and handsome American fruit introduced to notice by Mr. S. Lyman of Manchester, Connecticut.
-The variety takes its name from its introducer.
+A large and handsome American fruit, introduced to notice by Mr. S. Lyman, of Manchester, Connecticut.
+(Thomas gives the origin simply as Connecticut.)

-The bearing trees are easily recognized by their long and drooping branches, which are almost wholly without fruit-spurs but bear fruit in clusters at their extremities.
-The trees bear poorly until attaining considerable size, after which they yield excellent crops.
+The bearing trees are easily recognized by their long and drooping branches, which are almost wholly without fruit-spurs, but bear in clusters at their extremities.
+They bear poorly until the tree attains considerable size, when it yields excellent crops.
+(Thomas similarly notes the tree is a poor bearer until large.)

-Size and Form: Quite large, roundish, flattened at the ends.
+Size and Form: Quite large (Thomas: large), roundish, flattened at the ends.

 Skin: Smooth, pale yellow.